 DISCLAIMER: Comparitech does not encourage using a VPN to flout laws.
 Please consult a local lawyer for expert advice before deciding to embark on this route.

 Netflix is technically available all over the world, but the library of content varies greatly between each country.
 This is because of copyright laws and restrictions.
 If you log in to Netflix from Bangladesh, you’ll be directed to the local library regardless of whether the account was registered in another country.
-For expats living in Bangladesh, as well as locals who want a better experience, the only way around this restriction is to use a VPN first.
-For example, if you want to access US Netflix, connect to a US VPN server.
+For people traveling in Bangladesh, the only way around this restriction is to use a VPN first.
+For example, if you want to regain access to US Netflix, connect to a US VPN server.

-Bangladeshis living or traveling outside their country can use a VPN to tune into content from back home.
+Bangladeshis living or traveling outside their country can use a VPN to gain a Bangladeshi IP address and tune into content from back home.
 Using a VPN with servers in Bangladesh will help unlock content from channels like NTV and Gazi Television.
 It can also assist with watching cricket games whenever the Bangladeshi Tigers play, either at home or abroad.